 This online program has been designed for applications, production, manufacturing engineers and technicians as well as other professionals who need to have a solid background in the fundamentals of working with RF and wireless products.
 This four part program provides a thorough understanding of RF analytical tools, communications signals, RF devices and test instruments.
 Starting with basic analytical tools such as the decibel scale, S-parameters and the Smith Chart, this program covers test instrumentation, RF components, and modulation.

-Join Besser Associates and Microwave Journal magazine for a free webcast on Mixers and Frequency Conversion this September 28 at 8AM Eastern/11AM Pacific Time.
-This one-hour webcast will be presented by instructor Allen Podell.
+Besser Associates and Microwave Journal magazine have presented a free webcast on Mixers and Frequency Conversion.
+This one-hour webcast has been presented by instructor Allen Podell, and the recording is now available for viewing.
 Frequency conversion is a critical function in all wireless systems.
 A key component used to accomplish this is the mixer.
 Designers need to understand different mixer topologies and specifications in order to meet their system requirements.

 This interactive web page allows you to look at the output waveforms from a switching-type mixer, as well as a pure multiplication.
 You can change the RF and LO frequencies and update the graph.